How can you help the North Florida Land Trust?

 A Call to Action – Visit your state senator and representative to let them know:

+Please contact your legislators to let them know you support acquisition of additional conservation lands.
 Find your state senator and representative at http://www.myfloridahouse.gov/Sections/Representatives/myrepresentative.aspx

 Q – Haven’t we spent enough money already on conservation land?